Coronary CT Angiography in Dallas, TX

 Is Coronary CT Angiography Safe?

 Not only is this technique invaluable for delineation of the body’s blood vessels, it is also relatively safe, convenient and much less invasive than traditional angiography where a sizable catheter is generally threaded through a vein or artery.
-In many cases, CT angiography may eliminate the need for surgery.
-The risk associated with CT angiography is an allergic reaction to contrast materials used to improve the visualization of the veins and arteries.
+In many cases, CCTA may eliminate the need for surgery.
+The risk associated with CCTA is an allergic reaction to contrast materials used to improve the visualization of the veins and arteries.

 How To Prepare for a Coronary CT Angiography